 Car sharing is technically illegal.
 That said, Uber and Lyft still operate in Medellin and around Colombia, and we found it relatively safe when we went.
 But how?!

 I wrote about this in another Colombian article about the Bogota Airport.

 Here's the workaround these companies figured out: when you book an Uber or Lyft, you're technically not hailing a traditional taxi.
 Instead, you're renting a car along with a private driver.

 This clever setup allows Uber and other car-sharing companies to skirt Colombian regulations, which classify ride-hailing services as illegal but give a nod to car rental apps.

 I mentioned we used Ubers to and from the airport.
 We also used them around Medellin.
 To err on the side of caution, my friends and I opted for a discreet approach during our trip—we acted as if we were being picked up by a friend rather than an Uber driver.

 Hotels Near Medellin Airport

-Should you have a layover at Medellin Airport and need a place to rejuvenate and revitalize, there are several top hotels within 2 km of the airport.
+Should you have a layover at Medellin Airport and need a place to rejuvenate and revitalize, several top hotels are within 2 km of the airport.

 The Movich Hotel Las Lomas is one such hotel.
 Located 1.8km from Medellin's airport in Rionegro, this beautiful 5-star hotel has luscious gardens, a gorgeous pool, and comfortable rooms to catch some zzzs before your next flight.

 Travelers Rio Verde Living Suites is another fabulous 5-star hotel, 1.9km outside Medellin's airport.
-This stunning hotel has a sun terrace, state of the art sauna, and an excellent fitness facility.
+This stunning hotel has a sun terrace, a state-of-the-art sauna, and an excellent fitness facility.
 You'll feel like you're on holiday before your holiday starts.